Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/product-info/release-plans/issues/ADMINAPI-988.md

 **Status**: Done

 ## Description
-Create a code owners file in Admin API 1 exactly like we have in Admin API 2.
+Create a code owners file in Admin API 1 exactly like we have in Admin API 2\.

+Can literally just copy the file from Admin API 2 into Admin API 1\.